2giosangmitom/2giosangmitom.github.io/src/assets/blog/database_systems.md

 Views enable you to see the information in your database from many different aspects, providing you with a great amount of flexibility when you work with your data.
 You can create views in a variety of ways, and they are especially useful when you base them on multiple related tables.

-This is an important part so I will talk about views in a dedicated section.
+This is an important part, so I will talk about views in a dedicated section.

 > [!NOTE]
 > Although every major database vendor supports the type of view I've described in this section, several vendors support what is known as an _indexed_ view.